burannah/TwitchXX/README.md

-# TwitchSpy
+# TwitchXX
+C++ library for interaction with Twitch REST API.

-Only V3 REST API is currently supported.
+Note: Only V3 REST API is currently supported.